 - high blood pressure

-The chronic form of glomerulonephritis can creep up without any symptoms.
+The chronic form of GN can creep up without any symptoms.
 There may be slow development of symptoms similar to the acute form.
 Some symptoms include:

 - blood or excess protein in your urine, which may be microscopic and show up in urine tests

 - high blood pressure